I am Lucifer DeMorte

-Your present task is to (more) deeply analyze Azarian's argument against the possibility of computer consciousness.
+Your present task is to deeply analyze this "biology" argument against the possibility of computer consciousness.

-Here are some questions to ask yourself as you analyze Azarian's argument:
+Here are some questions to ask yourself as you go:

-3. Does he give any reason to think that a machine that does exactly what a human brain does won't produce what a human brain produces by doing those things?
+3. Ask yourself if you have any real reason to think that a machine that does exactly what a human brain does won't produce what a human brain produces by doing those things?
 (Remember, if an object doing what a brain does doesn't produce consciousness, then a brain doing what a brain does won't produce consciousness either.)

-4. Does he define "biological phenomenon" in a way that allows us to clearly distinguish a biological phenomenon from a nonbiological phenomenon without knowing whether or not there's an organism involved?
+4. Ask yourself if you have defined "biological phenomenon" in a way that allows us to clearly distinguish a biological phenomenon from a nonbiological phenomenon without knowing whether or not there's an organism involved?
 (If biological phenomena are just "things done by organisms," and nonbiological phenomena are just "things done by nonorganisms," then being a "biological phenomenon" doesn't mean that it can't de done by something that isn't biological.
-For instance, chemiluminescence is a biological phenomenon, in the sense that some organisms do it, but it can also be done non biologically, so it isn't exclusively biological.)
+For instance, chemiluminescence is a biological phenomenon, in the sense that some organisms do it, but it can also be done nonbiologically, so it isn't exclusively biological.)

-Finally, you should note that if all Azarian does is say that consciousness is biological, and say that computers doing exactly what brains do can only simulate consciousness, then he hasn't proved anything.
+Finally, you should note that if all you do is say that consciousness is biological, and say that computers doing exactly what brains do can only simulate consciousness, then he hasn't proved anything.

 Just as a reminder, here again, is the basic argument for computer consciousness.